Climate Change Mitigation and Adaptation

 Standardization of Packaging for Shipping Components and Materials to Conserve Resources and Reduce CO2 Emissions

 The Yamaha Group is pursuing enhanced efficiency in transportation by increasing the number of products shipped per container through the use of more compact packaging that better matches the sizes of the containers used during shipping.
 For example, a 17.0% reduction in the size of the packaging used for Yamaha P series digital pianos resulted in a 12.5% increase in container packing rates.
-This change led to an annual reduction in the number of 40-foot high-cube containers used of 269 together with a 26-ton decrease in annual CO2 emission volumes.
+This change led to an annual reduction of 269 in the number of 40-foot high-cube containers used together with a 26-ton decrease in annual CO2 emission volumes.

 Loading container with pre-standardization packing boxes (left) and loading container with standardized packing boxes (right)